Acon3078/pc-laptop-price-estimator/README.md

    - Make sure you're in the right location

 3. **If using Jupyter Notebook/Lab**:
-   - Navigate to the project folder first: `cd "path/to/AI EDA FIXED"`
+   - Navigate to the project folder first: `cd "path/to/DAI Project Final"`
    - Then start Jupyter: `jupyter notebook`

 4. **If using VS Code**: